catarinam93/Transfer-Reinforcement-Learning-for-Enhanced-Autonomy-in-Vehicles/README.md

 ### The simulator
 To achieve the objectives of this project, the CARLA simulator was selected as the simulation environment.
-CARLA is an open-source simulator de- signed specifically for autonomous driving research.
-It provides a highly realistic urban environment that is ideal for training and evaluating au- tonomous vehicle navigation systems.
+CARLA is an open-source simulator de signed specifically for autonomous driving research.
+It provides a highly realistic urban environment that is ideal for training and evaluating au tonomous vehicle navigation systems.

 ### The urban environments